-We live in the cloud-native era.
+We live in the cloud-native and container security era.
 That means the firewall strategy that worked for you in the days before containers, microservices and serverless is no longer sufficient for keeping applications and infrastructure secure.
 Here’s why.

 If you’ve been around the world of IT for awhile, you remember a simpler time: a time when Sun Microsystems was still a thing, your servers were reliably updated every Patch Tuesday and Clippy taught you everything you needed to know (or didn’t need to know) about your word processor.